315: Got Gut Health? Part 4: Stomach Acid, Digestive Enzymes, and Bile

 • Feeling bloated or stomach distension

-Let’s talk about symptoms that distinguish low from high stomach acid.
+Let’s talk about symptoms that distinguish low stomach acid from high stomach acid.
 High stomach acid can have these additional symptoms that aren’t present with low stomach acid:

 • A feeling of burning pain or discomfort in the upper abdomen below the chest, even on an empty stomach.